Berkayclk06/Bankist-App-js/README.md

-This is WEB APP is made using vanilla js.
+This was WEB APP is made using vanilla js.